 90% of leather is chrome-tanned these days, and that must be in part because the mineral-tanning process can take as little as one day.
 The resulting leather is soft and has a fabric-like drape, and can be dyed in any color because its natural hue is bleached out in the process (called wet blues).
 The shoe and fashion industries use this kind of leather the most.
 Because of its fast processing time, it is less expensive than vegetable-tanned leather.
 Mike Rowe covered a chrome leather tannery in Dirty Jobs (Season 3, Episode 3).

 There are some chemical tanneries in the US, but these are grandfathered-in and generally speaking large operations would have trouble getting permission to operate here given current environmental laws.
 The vast majority of chemically-tanned leather is done in countries with less stringent environmental laws, particularly China and Mexico.

 Other tanning methods

-In the early days, tanning was done using many of the animal’s other parts, including dung and brains, and other forms of oil-tanning.
+In the earliest days, tanning was done using oils, including the animal’s dung and brains.
 Brain-tanning is a practice still in use in many parts of the world, notably by the Aboriginal people of Canada.
 Oil tanning is still a particular process used for making chamois.
 Vegetable-tanning is also as old as these processes.

 Now that the hide is split and tanned, it’s ready to be sold to craftsmen and manufacturers to be turned into goods.
 In our studio, we use exclusively full grain, vegetable-tanned cowhide, which we buy by the hide, and finish by hand in our workshop.
-In the next posts we’ll discuss leather finishing.
+We’ve covered a lot of ground, so in the next post we’re going summarize the last few lessons, and after that we’ll discuss leather finishing.

 Subscribe to our email list to get notified of more posts like these: